SwasticKumar/Formik-Library-Management-System/README.md

 Contributing
 Contributions to this project are welcome!
 If you find any issues or would like to suggest improvements, please feel free to open a pull request or create an issue in the repository.

-Designed and developed by [Sindhu].
+Designed and developed by [SwasticKumar].